biostats-r/BergenClimate/README.md

 <!-- badges: end -->

 The goal of the BergenClimate repo is to demonstrate how to use quarto markdown with R to write reproducible documents.
-It is made to be used with the Enough Markdown to Write a Thesis biostats book.
+It is designed to be used with the [Enough Markdown to Write a Thesis biostats](https://biostats-r.github.io/biostats/quarto/index.html) book.
+It can also be used with the [R Markdown](https://biostats-r.github.io/biostats/rmarkdown/index.html) is you have problems installing or running quarto.

 You can download and start  BergenClimate with this code